If children are struggling, or failing, in education, I offer easy and effective solutions with quick and lifelong results..

 Peer reviewed evidence of the benefits of Rhythmic Movements toward learning outcomes in a classroom.
 Tessa Grigg Ph.D has done some research with a school.
 Please click on the link if you are interested: https://ir.canterbury.ac.nz/handle/10092/16565

-I teach movements in schools that are performed in the classroom or gym for only 15 minutes a day that provide profound improvements to learning, self-confidence, managing emotions and behaviour which leads to higher grades in end of year exam results.
+I teach movements in schools that are performed in the classroom, or gym, for only 15 minutes a day that provide profound improvements to learning, self-confidence, managing emotions and behaviour which leads to higher grades in end of year exam results.
 Teachers report they have seen amazing and quick changes in their children with improvements in Reading, Writing, Attention, Focus, Comprehension, being able to sit still for longer and many many more challenges teachers see in their classroom.
 This will be one of the best and cheapest investments a school can make to help develop children and give them the resources to be able to learn for life.
 A world of possibilities and opportunities open up when learning becomes easy and successful.
 ‘I cannot’ becomes ‘I can’ that every teacher works to achieve with their students.
-Movement is the key to unlocking the ability to learn, and I will be delighted to demonstrate this to any school interested.

 Schools / SpLD teachers / LSE’s / Education Department